 Historical Spanish Home

 This historic Spanish home sits atop a hill in Point Loma with ties to the late 1800’s undergoes a major transformation.
-The historic Spanish kitchen, jammed into a long rectangular room was cavernous without any quality natural light.
-Cooking was a lonely experience.
-The breakfast nook is separated from the kitchen.
-This captured all the natural light from the front facing windows.
-The laundry room situated directly behind the kitchen was only accessible by walking through the family room and down the back hallway.
-This was not efficient for a multi-tasking mom.
-Adjacency and function analysis required a complete first floor redesign, resulting in a beautiful plan that even appealed to the family golden lab.
+The kitchen, jammed into a long rectangular room, was cavernous without any quality natural light.
+The breakfast nook is separated from the kitchen, capturing all the natural light from the front facing windows.
+The laundry room situated directly behind the kitchen was not in a convenient location.
+The layout of these spaces was not efficient for anyone.
+Adjacency and functional analysis required a complete first floor redesign.

-Traditional Spanish finishes mixed with and contemporary appliances
+Historical Spanish home finishes mixed with and contemporary appliances.

-In this historic Spanish home we used Soapstone countertops, vintage glazed custom cabinetry, farmhouse sink and robust appliances made for one spectacular blend of old and new for this Spanish inspired kitchen.
-Using faux wood beams was necessary to avoid adding weight to the ceiling.
+We used Soapstone countertops, vintage glazed custom cabinetry, farmhouse sink and robust appliances.
+Faux wood beams were necessary to avoid adding weight to the ceiling.
 Dark walnut wood flooring planks frame natural travertine stone tiles for a traditional kitchen floor.
 Lighted under and interior cabinets helps this linear kitchen to provide contemporary lighting solutions.

-The guest bathroom only offered a tub only, typical of historic homes.
-Installing a standing shower with custom tile design and glass enclosure made for visits from the grandparents more frequent.
+The guest bathroom provided a tub, typical of historic Spanish homes.
+A standing shower with custom tile design and glass enclosure made for more functionality.
 A custom designed vanity with marble top and decorative slab backsplash continues the creative spin on traditional Spanish design.